India Gate: Design and structure

+The India Gate structure is oblong, with a large archway on each of the four faces, but the arches on the long sides are larger and higher.
+The arches on the shorter sides are blocked at the bottom, with doorways, but open higher up.
+Technically the four arches make the building a tetrapylon.
+There is a large ornament in stone above the blocked bottom of the arches on the shorter sides.
+Mouldings run around the building at the levels from which both sizes of arch rise, and the keystones of the arches protrude slightly.
+The top of the keystones on the short sides' arches touch the bottom of the moulding at the base level of the higher long sides' arches.
+The ceilings and undersides of the arches are decorated with well-spaced coffers.

 Inscriptions

 The cornice of the India Gate is inscribed with Imperial suns while both sides of the arch have INDIA, flanked by the dates MCMXIV ('1914'; on the left) and MCMXIX ('1919'; on the right).
 Below the word INDIA, in capital letters, is inscribed:

 13,313 names are engraved out of which 12,357 are Indian.
 Access to read the names on the memorial is restricted, though they can be seen on the Commonwealth War Graves Commission (CWGC) website, which lists the names with their respective date of death, unit name, regiment, place on gate where name is inscribed, location, and other information).

 Canopy

 About 150 m east of the gate, at a junction of six roads, is a 73 ft cupola, inspired by a sixth-century pavilion from Mahabalipuram.
 Lutyens used four Delhi Order columns to support the domed canopy and its chhajja.